Share This

 Open Ventilation

 As you will learn later in this article, an indoor hot tub needs ventilation due to steam and chemicals.
 The benefit of being outdoors means that no extra cost is needed for ventilation.
+Outdoor hot tubs benefit from natural ventilation, which helps dissipate humidity and vapor without the need for artificial moisture control systems.
 Heat and humidity can cause unwanted bacteria in a non-ventilated space and extra work to clean it.
+Moisture control is less of a concern outdoors thanks to natural ventilation, but sun exposure can impact the outdoor environment by increasing humidity and the need for moisture control.
 Luckily, choosing an outdoor installation means that even a gentle breeze will blow away any heat evaporating from the hot tub.

 Natural Drainage